 Dataset and associated benchmarks have a long history in robotics and computer vision.
 They enable researchers to quantitatively and qualitatively measure the progress of research providing the foundation of a reproducible evaluation.
-The datasets provide a starting point for investigation of novel Fresearch areas, where it is hard to acquire data or the data generation process requires specialized equipment.
+The datasets provide a starting point for investigation of novel research areas, where it is hard to acquire data or the data generation process requires specialized equipment.

-In recent years, there has been an increasing interest in semantic interpretation of images in the agricultural context, both on arable crops [19], [34], [28] and horticulture [12], [29], [2].
-These works rely on large image datasets with pixel-accurate labels designed for various tasks: crop/weed segmentation [6], [30], leaf segmentation [15], [33], fruit counting [32], [27], and fruit size estimation [9], [11].
-We refer to Lu et al. [20] for an overview of image datasets in agricultural environments.
-In contrast to these dataset, we provide 3D ground truth shapes of fruits in the agricultural context rather than segmentation labels.
+In recent years, there has been an increasing interest in semantic interpretation of images in the agricultural context, both on arable crops [20], [38], [32] and horticulture [13], [33], [2].
+These works rely on large image datasets with pixel-accurate labels designed for various tasks: crop/weed segmentation [6], [34], leaf segmentation [16], [37], fruit counting [36], [31], and fruit size estimation [10], [12].
+We refer to Lu et al. [21] for an overview of image datasets in agricultural environments.
+In contrast to these datasets, we provide 3D ground truth shapes of fruits in the agricultural context rather than segmentation labels.

 While there are several image datasets available, few provide point cloud data and none of them tackle the occlusion problem in agriculture to the best of our knowledge.
 For instance, Chaudhury et al. [5] proposed a synthetically generated point cloud dataset based on plant models with semantic labels.
-Furthermore, the Pheno4D dataset [31] provides point clouds of tomato and maize plants captured with a high-precision laser scanner with labels of individual leaves that are consistent over time.
-James et al. [13] provide a temporally consistent dataset of strawberry point clouds.
-Dutagaci et al. [8] release a rosebush plants 3D dataset acquired through X-ray tomography with semantic labels.
-Khanna et al. [14] present a dataset containing color images, infra-red stereo image pairs, and multi-spectral camera images along with applied treatments and weather conditions of the surroundings.
-Finally, Marks et al. [22] a sugar beet point cloud dataset with leaves instance labels from real breeding plots.
+Furthermore, the Pheno4D dataset [35] provides point clouds of tomato and maize plants captured with a high-precision laser scanner with labels of individual leaves that are consistent over time.
+James et al. [14] provide a temporally consistent dataset of strawberry point clouds.
+Dutagaci et al. [9] release a rosebush plants 3D dataset acquired through X-ray tomography with semantic labels.
+Khanna et al. [15] present a dataset containing color images, infra-red stereo image pairs, and multi-spectral camera images along with applied treatments and weather conditions of the surroundings.
+Finally, Marks et al. [25] published a sugar beet point cloud dataset with leaves instance labels from real breeding plots.
 In contrast to these works, our dataset is specifically designed to tackle the occlusion problem in agricultural environments by providing complete shapes of sweet peppers with sub-millimeter accuracy.